-- I want analytics so I can track number of visitors.
+- I want analytics so I can track the number of visitors.

 We ask the developers how much time they would need for each card.
 To build a gallery maybe we need 1 day, to make a form 2 days, and to create a cool animation 4 days.
 Then we prioritize the cards and choose what we will work on — that makes a sprint.
-During the sprint we have visual representation of our progress on a board and a cool chart.
-At the end of each sprint we ship an improved version of the website.
+During the sprint, we have a visual representation of our progress on the board and a cool chart.
+At the end of each sprint, we ship an improved version of the website.